SoufianeDataFan/SoufianeDataFan.github.io/_pages/about.md

 * **July 2019 :** gave a talk in tech school about  [Machine Learning 101](http://bit.ly/2niZsLt)

+* **April 2019:** [Google Award for sepsis Research] Google accepted my research proposal for early detection sepsis.
+The project has been granted with 5k$ of computational resources to work on sepsis.
+Results are published!

 * **April 2019:** [San Francisco: Kaggle Days & Google Next'19](http://bit.ly/2oVdT8F) Proud to be part of the first Kaggle event in the US at San Francisco along with GoogleNext19.
 I was happy to connect and speak with other data science practitioners from Silicon Valley and Bay Area.